Fort Ballance: Ammunition Depot

-With the decommissioning of the guns of Fort Ballance in the immediate post-war years, Fort Ballance along with the Mahanga Bay facilities, Shelly Bay, Fort Gordon and the Kau Point Battery were taken over by the Ammunition Section of the New Zealand Army Ordnance Corps as the 1st large scale ammunition depot of the NZAOC until 1929 when purpose-built facilities were constructed at Hopuhopu Camp in the Waikato.
-The ammunition infrastructure at Fort Ballance and the surrounding area consisted of 19 magazines, one store and a laboratory and would remain in use until the early years of the Second World War.
+With the decommissioning of the guns of Fort Ballance in the immediate post-war years, Fort Ballance along with the Mahanga Bay facilities, Shelly Bay, Fort Gordon and the Kau Point Battery were taken over by the Ammunition Section of the New Zealand Army Ordnance Corps as the first large scale ammunition depot of the NZAOC until 1929 when purpose-built facilities were constructed at Hopuhopu Camp in the Waikato.
+The ammunition infrastructure at Fort Ballance and the surrounding area consisted of 19 magazines, one store and a laboratory remained in use until the early years of the Second World War.

 Seesaw Searchlight

-Below and to the east of the Fort was a "seesaw' searchlight, set up in 1891 and powered by the stream engine in Fort Ballance.
-The searchlight consisted of an electric carbon lamp, capable of a strong beam for target illumination, because the bulb was vulnerable to enemy fire, it was protected in a recessed emplacement whilst a large mirror, attached to the end of the ‘see-saw’ girder reflected the light beam across the water.
+Below and to the east of the fort was a "seesaw' searchlight, set up in 1891 and powered by the steam engine in Fort Ballance.
+The searchlight consisted of an electric carbon lamp, capable of a strong beam for target illumination.
+The bulb was vulnerable to enemy fire so it was protected in a recessed emplacement while a large mirror attached to the end of the ‘see-saw’ girder reflected the light beam across the water.

-The Searchlight was able to illuminate targets from the harbour Heads to Ward Island with a power of 50000 candlepower.
+The searchlight was able to illuminate targets from the harbour Heads to Ward Island with a power of 50000 candlepower.

 Only a few of these were built anywhere in the Empire.
 It was difficult to operate and was never successful and the position was abandoned in 1899, but the emplacement remains today.